ma-ji/amgps/_pages/assignments.md

 Your participation is assessed by the instructor and TA based on your performance in class during the lecture, practice, and TA sessions.

+## 2.3 Group project participation (10 points)

+Your participation in group project will be assessed by your group members.

 <br>

 ---